-In 2014, I started working for the Suffolk Coastal Conservative Association and doubled Dr Therese Coffey’s majority from 9k to 18k and winning a record number of council seats.
+In 2014, Fraser moved to Suffolk Coastal and doubled Dr Therese Coffey’s majority from 9k to 18k and winning a record number of council seats.